China Uncovers 500,000 Food Safety Violations in Nine Months - NDTV Food

 Bi Jingquan, the head of the China Food and Drug Administration, told the Standing Committee of National People's Congress on Friday that while significant progress had been made in the food sector, "deep-seated" problems remained.

-According to a transcript of Bi's report published on the official website of the National People's Congress (http://www.npc.gov.cn), Chinese food safety departments conducted more than 15 million individual inspections in the first three quarters of the year and found more than 500,000 incidents of illegal behaviour, he said.
+According to a transcript of Bi's report published on the official website of the National People's Congress, Chinese food safety departments conducted more than 15 million individual inspections in the first three quarters of the year and found more than 500,000 incidents of illegal behaviour, he said.

 Among the offences were false advertising, the use of counterfeit products and ingredients and the sale of contaminated food products, Bi said.